 I spent several days alone in my mother-in-law's house, mostly in her bedroom, sifting through everything from nightgowns to slips to pantyhose to make-up and jewelry.
 From the closet I pulled out familiar sweaters, jackets, trousers, and like-new dresses.
 As I continued performing this tearful task, a pattern began to emerge.

 Inside at least one pocket of every garment, I found a wadded-up Kleenex.
 Every sweater, jacket, pair of pants, or dress that sported a pocket, held a crushed white tissue; winter coats included.
-By the time I finished sorting an eighty-two-year-old's entire wardrobe and deciding which ones to give to family or donate to charity, the bed contained piles of clothes and the wastebasket held a mound of white fluff.
+By the time I finished sorting an eighty-two-year-old's entire wardrobe and deciding which ones to give to family and which ones to donate to charity, the bed contained piles of clothes and the wastebasket held a mound of white fluff.

 Weeks later on a Sunday morning, I sat on the cushioned pew of a Baptist church and began searching for a Kleenex.
-I slid my hand into the pocket of my black dress coat and pulled out a wad of not one, two, or three, but a total of four tissues -- three white and one light blue.
+I slid my hand into the pocket of my black dress coat and pulled out a wad of not one, two, or three, but a total of four tissues -- three white ones and a light blue one.
 Momentarily distracted from the sermon, I thought perhaps I needed to do some snooping, so when time permitted, I went to my own closet where yet again a pattern emerged.

-While confiscating more of the same from one pocket after another, I decided to relieve every garment of its crumpled debris.
-I rifled through skirts, robes, and at least a dozen hoodies.
-I tended to this ritual fully cognizant that my odd actions would probably stump Sigmund Freud.
-Nevertheless, I continued on until my mission was completed.
-I also pledged to refrain from a habitual mindless maneuver that, in the end, has the potential of giving the illusion of mindlessness.
+I stuck my hand in one pocket after another and pulled out a tissue, and I decided to relieve every garment of its crumpled debris.
+Rifling through skirts, robes, and at least a dozen hoodies, I tended to this ritual fully cognizant that my odd actions would probably stump Sigmund Freud.
+Nevertheless, I continued until my mission was completed.
+I also pledged to refrain from a habitual mindless maneuver that, in the end, gives the illusion of mindlessness.

 Even now, many years later, when I reflexively start to hide a tissue in its customary resting place, I remember my mother-in-law and catch myself.
 At bedtime as I change into my pajamas, I check for surprises in my pockets.
 Most of the time, I arrest the tissue issue altogether by simply throwing it away after the first use.
 After all, Puffs are relatively inexpensive and easy to come by.